openbmc/docs/code-update/ubi-code-update.md

 The factory reset interface can be found here: https://github.com/openbmc/phosphor-dbus-interfaces/blob/02b39246d45ea029a1652a49cc20eab7723dd63b/xyz/openbmc_project/Common/FactoryReset.interface.yaml

+### Image Storage Location

+When a BMC image is activated (done when "RequestedActivation" is set to "Active"), UBI volumes are created on the BMC chip for the image.
+The alternate BMC chip can also be used to store images, this is determined by "BMC_RO_MTD".
+Using both the alternate BMC chip and the BMC chip allows for multiple BMC images to be stored.
+By default, the BMC chip only is used.
+To use both set "BMC_RO_MTD" to "alt-bmc+bmc".

 ### Implementation

 More information about the implementation of the UBI code update can be found at